alussana/python-programming-alessandro-lussana/README.md

 Perform pairwise structural superimposition between sets of atoms in pdb format

-#### MSA_assistant
+#### MSA\_assistant

 Merge together the aligned sequences that have the same identifier from a clustalw aln file
+Includes a set of functions to analyze the alignment profile

 ## /ADS
 Implementations of algorithms and programs for Algorithms and Data Structures for Computational Biology